MENU

 • Saturday | 7:00 a.m. to 4:00 p.m.

-Grandma’s Marathon does offer transportation of medical devices and lactation supplies from start line to finish line on race day.
-To request this service or for more information, please contact our office via email at [email protected] or via phone at (218) 727-0947.
+To request this service or for more information, please complete this form by May 15.
+For more information, please contact Event Operations Manager Erin Hamrick via email at [email protected] or via phone at (218) 727-0947.

 Dietary Restrictions

-Water and Powerade Ion4 (Mountain Berry Blast) is provided to participants on the racecourse and at the finish line.
+Water and Powerade Ion4 (Mountain Berry Blast) will be provided to participants on the racecourse and at the finish line.
 Fresh fruit will be provided near Miles 19 and 23.5 of the full marathon (Miles 6 and 10.5 of the half marathon).

 NOTE: There will be several unofficial food and drink items available to participants on the racecourse.
 These items are often brought and prepared by community members, and they are distributed outside the official water/aid station locations managed by Grandma’s Marathon and our volunteers.